Skip to main content

 Catch that?
 God prepared your good works in advance.
 Not you.
 Not your strategic planning session.
 Not your personality assessment.
 God.
 Before you launched your first product, before you made your first hire, before you were even born, your purpose was already set.

-When you believe purpose is something you have to manufacture, every setback becomes an existential crisis.
-When you understand that purpose is received, you gain an anchor that does not move when markets crash, when teams dissolve, when plans fall apart.
+When you believe purpose is something you manufacture, every setback becomes an existential crisis.
+When you understand purpose is received, setbacks lose their power to define you.

 What Scripture Actually Says About Purpose

-Let us dig into the biblical foundation, because if we are going to build a life of purpose-driven leadership, we need to build it on rock, not sand.
+Let's dig into the biblical foundation, because if we're going to build a life of purpose-driven leadership, we need to build it on rock, not sand.

 Jeremiah 29:11: The Most Misused Verse in Business